 A decade in community newspapers taught Morales to value both the ceremonial and the mundane while a graduate education in visual storytelling at Ohio University helped her think about giving that life off the printed page.

-Stephanie Wilson, Web Developer: Stephanie Wilson, web developer, has been working in journalism for almost 20 years.
+Stephanie Wilson, Digital Editor: Stephanie Wilson, digital editor, has been working in journalism for almost 20 years.
 She spent 14 years working at The (Memphis) Commercial Appeal covering a variety of roles, most recently as senior producer of digital content.
 She also spent a number of years as a community editor, copy editor, assistant night news editor, and team editor for crime, courts and general assignments.

 Wilson was born in Ohio and spent her early years living all over the United States as her father pursued his career in commercial construction.
 She is a graduate of the University of Memphis with a degree in journalism.